DataDog/integrations-core/istio/README.md

        }
      ]
 ```
-The method for appling these annotations will vary depending on the [Istio deployment strategy (Istioctl, Helm, Operator)][23] used.
+The method for applying these annotations varies depending on the [Istio deployment strategy (Istioctl, Helm, Operator)][23] used.
 Consult the Istio docs for the proper method to apply these Service Annotations.

 ##### Control plane configuration
 To monitor the `istiod` control plane in Istio `v1.5+`, apply the follow Autodiscovery Annotations on the pod for the Deployment `istiod` in the `istio-system` namespace: